From Pop Warner To The Pros: The Journey To NFL Stardom In Pictures

 Ezekiel Elliott was born into a family of sports and didn’t let the family name down.
 Elliott grew up in the St. Louis suburb of Ladue and attended the John Burroughs School.
 There he starred as a three-sport athlete in football, track, and basketball.
 But crossovers weren’t nearly as fun trucking through people, and Elliott began to focus exclusively on football.

-During his senior year, while running track to keep in shape for football, Elliott ran his way to four state titles at the Missouri Class 3 State Championships.
+During his senior year, Elliot, a track star, ran his way to four state titles at the Missouri Class 3 State Championships.
 He was fast, strong, and highly coveted by top programs across the country.
 And where he chose to attend college shouldn’t be a big surprise…

 After high school, Elliott attended The Ohio State University.
-As a Buckeye, running in front of 100,000 people on a weekly basis, Elliott became one of the nation’s most prolific runners.
+As a Buckeye, Elliott became one of the nation’s most prolific runners.
 He finished his sophomore campaign a national champion and capped off his junior year with a win over Notre Dame in the Fiesta Bowl.

 In the 2016 NFL Draft, the Dallas Cowboys selected Elliott with fourth overall pick.
 He finished his stellar rookie campaign with 16 touchdowns and a Pro Bowl appearance.
-Although his choice of wearing a crop top is questionable, no one doubts Elliot’s game, and it’s only a matter of time until he establishes himself as the NFL’s undisputed premier running back.
+Although wearing a crop top is questionable, no one questions Elliot’s skill set.
+In just a matter of years, he’s become one of the NFL’s premier backs.

 Odell Beckham Jr.